Europe

 Photo: © Uli Hillenbrand

 Aerial view of the refurbished historical building.
-The existing building was extended and also renovated to achieve better energy efficiency.
+The existing building was extended and renovated to achieve better energy efficiency.

 Photo: © Philipp Garschke